Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 But it was an uneasy calm.
 British re-armament continued 'just in case'.
 Although the highly visible frenzy of sand-bag filling before the meeting eased back a little, behind the scenes emergency plans were put into action.
 Under the banner 'Air Raid Precautions' larger businesses nominated employees to be Air Raid Wardens, sharpened their evacuation procedures and prepared their people for the worst.
 As the largest store in town, in many places it fell to the Woolies Manager or one of his supervisors to co-ordinate the local ARP.
 The stores became showcases of what was expected, and provided volunteer Wardens, Special Constables and Auxiliary Nurses.

-Staff from Woolworth's Metropolitan Regional Office put on a play about the ARP in 1937.
+Staff from Woolworth's Metropolitan District Office put on a play about the ARP in 1937.
 Two years later they were doing it for real.

 Staff remember that it all seemed funny and surreal, illustrated by the play-acting by staff from Metropolitan District Office (right).
 The humour lasted until they did their first gas mask drill, when all of a sudden they were struck by the full horror of what might be to come (below).